Josh-Alhassan/30-Days-JavaScript-Exercise/Day-03/note.md

 In JavaScript, we use the increment operator to increase a value stored in a variable.
 The increment could be pre or post increment.
 Let us see each of them:
 1. Pre-increment --> ++count
 2. Post-increment --> count++

+### Decrement Operator
+In JavaScript we use the decrement operator to decrease a value stored in a variable.
+The decrement could be pre or post decrement.
+1. Pre-decrement --> --count
+2. Post-decrement --> count--